-- A completed Onsite Operations and Safety Plan is required for any planned campus event. - The Emergency Operations Center reviews these plans as they are submitted.
-Plans are either approved as is, denied, or sent back to the submitter for further information. - Guidance is followed applicable to sporting events and participation in sports activities in ways that reduce the risk of transmission of COVID-19 to players, families, coaches, and communities.
+- The following guidance is applicable to sporting events and participation in sports activities in ways that reduce the risk of transmission of COVID-19 to players, families, coaches, and communities.
 The College is utilizing guidance from the National Collegiate Athletic Association to inform decisions related to student athletic competitions.
 Appendix E contains guidance for the Palomar College Athletics Department and student athletes. - For all other gatherings, such as public performances, current published state and local health officer orders are followed.
-Effective August 16, 2021, the College will permit public performances on the main campus and at the education centers. - Until August 16, 2021, access to campus for nonessential visitors or volunteers is limited.
-In-person activities or meetings involving external groups or organizations are only permitted with approval from a Vice President/Assistant Superintendent and review by the Emergency Operations Center.
+Effective August 16, 2021, the College will permit public performances on the main campus and at the education centers.